Up to 90% of new gardeners give up because of these common gardening mistakes. Here are ways to avoid them, and to successfully grow your own food

-Find out which direction your plot faces, how much sun it gets, if there are any possible frost pockets, and if you need to build wind breaks before you start planting.
+Find out which direction your plot faces, how much sun it gets, if there are any possible frost pockets, and if you need to build windbreaks before you start planting.
 A little prior planning can make the difference between a disappointing harvest and a bountiful one.

 7. Not learning about pests and weeds

 Pests and weeds will be different from site to site and understanding what you’re up against will be key in succeeding at growing your own.
-The best thing to do is when you begin gardening is to ask your neighbours about what they’ve been dealing with.
-Also ask them about their most successful ways of combating weeds and pests.
+The best thing to do is when you begin gardening is to ask your neighbors about what they’ve been dealing with.
+Also, ask them about their most successful ways of combating weeds and pests.
 You can then do further research and find if you’d like to try a different solution.

-At our site there is one main weed that affects everyone – dock.
+At our site, there is one main weed that affects everyone – dock.
 The roots of this plant are long and thick and even the smallest piece can sprout a brand new plant.
 So imagine what happened when a few of our new members decided to rotovate their plots.
 Their entire patches soon became infested with this tough weed leading to plot abandonment.
 Not the best outcome for either allotmenteer or allotment association.

 A personal challenge of mine over the years has been combating Carrot Root Fly, which is a fly that lays eggs on the ground at the base of carrots.
 The larvae, when hatched, burrow through your carrots making them completely inedible.
 I found that laying Enviromesh over the top of my carrots is extremely successful in keeping these pesky insects away from my crop.